 New development sites can impact the surrounding roadway system by adding additional traffic volume to existing traffic or altering existing traffic patterns.
 In addition to designing appropriate access for proposed developments, transportation engineers are normally required to maintain a satisfactory level of operation and traffic safety for the roadways users adjacent to the proposed developments.
 The road users are broadly defined as all surface transportation modes including automobiles, transit, trucks, pedestrians, bicycle and other non-motorized modes of transportation.

-Traffic Impact Assessments (TIA) or Traffic Impact Studies (TIS) gather and analyze information that will help determine the needs for any improvements to interior, adjacent, and nearby roadway systems within the vicinity of a proposed development.
+Traffic Impact Assessments (TIA) or Traffic Impact Studies (TIS) are part of our Transportation and Traffic Consulting Services.
+They gather and analyze information that will help determine the needs for any improvements to interior, adjacent, and nearby roadway systems within the vicinity of a proposed development.
 Oftentimes, a TIA/TIS is conducted within the context of a larger environmental impact study, which is typically mandated for projects planned under the auspices of a public jurisdiction that may experience significant deleterious impacts on its environment due to a proposed project.
 A TIA/TIS will thus normally be incorporated into a multidisciplinary study effort generally known as an environmental impact assessments (EIA).
 In summary, a TIA/TIS primarily serves two purposes:

 1. To determine and disclose all significant traffic impacts of a proposed development; and